ABr-hub/TravelingSalesman_Evo/README.md

 # TravelingSalesman_Evo
-This repo showcases how the TSP can be solved using evolutionary algorithm.
+This repo showcases how the TSP can be solved using genetic algorithm.